+Is working from home too good to be true?
 Working at home can be more challenging than you think, especially when you switch from an office job to a remote job.
 When you work in an office, you simply get used to the noise so even the silence can distract you.
 Moreover, working from home requires certain skills aside from your professional field.
-It has some advantages and disadvantages, just as any other job, so it’s better to be prepared before you start.
+It has some advantages and disadvantages, just like any other job, so it’s better to be prepared before you start.

 The home job is a real job!

-There is a difference between a freelance job and remote job that many people don’t understand.
+There is a difference between a freelance job and a remote job that many people don’t understand.
 So, what is a remote job?
 The remote job requires constant virtual presence – it’s just like you’re in an office.
 You have a contract and fixed working hours.
-Freelancers, however, don’t have this type of obligations.
-You have tasks that have to be done, but you can finish them in any time during a day.
+Freelancers, however, don’t have this type of obligation.
+You have tasks that have to be done, but you can finish them at any time during the day.
 Home-based works are getting very popular, so it’s sometimes hard to find the right one.
 Yes, the home job is a real job, but there are many scams, and these are usually the jobs that are too good to be true.

 Is a remote job is actually right for you?